MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

     ![Add the highlight material](Images\UnityAddHighlightMaterial.png)

-1. Play the scene and move around with the cursor.
-Every time an object is under the cursor, it will glow with a bluish halo:
+1. Play the scene and move the cursor across the screen.
+Every time an object is under the cursor, it will glow with a bluish aura:

     ![Play scene with glow effect](Images\UnityGlowScene.png)

 ## Step 3 - Move Object in 3D Using the Mouse

 On this step we will enable our cursor to "grab" an object and move it in space.
-For now, the motion will be restricted to a 2D plane.
-In the [final step](#Step-5---move-object-in-3d-space) we will add support for motion in the third dimension.

 1. In the **MouseCursor.cs** script, prepare the following private member: